Kristallnacht: Kristallnacht as a turning point

 Kristallnacht changed the nature of Nazi Germany's persecution of the Jews from economic, political, and social exclusion to physical violence, including beatings, incarceration, and murder; the event is often referred to as the beginning of the Holocaust.
 In this view, it is not only described as a pogrom, it is also described as a critical stage within a process in which each step becomes the seed of the next step.
 An account cited that Hitler's green light for Kristallnacht was made with the belief that it would help him realize his ambition of getting rid of the Jews in Germany.
-Prior to this large-scale and organized violence against the Jews, the Nazi's primary objective was to eject them from Germany, leaving their wealth behind.
-In the words of historian Max Rein in 1988, "Kristallnacht came ...and everything was changed."
+Prior to this large-scale and organized violence against the Jews, the Nazis' primary objective was to eject them from Germany, leaving their wealth behind.
+In the words of historian Max Rein in 1988, "Kristallnacht came ... and everything was changed."

 While November 1938 predated the overt articulation of "the Final Solution", it foreshadowed the genocide to come.
 Around the time of Kristallnacht, the SS newspaper Das Schwarze Korps called for a "destruction by swords and flames."
 At a conference on the day after the pogrom, Hermann Göring said: "The Jewish problem will reach its solution if, in anytime soon, we will be drawn into war beyond our border—then it is obvious that we will have to manage a final account with the Jews."

 Kristallnacht was also instrumental in changing global public opinion.
-In the United States, for instance, it was this specific incident which came to symbolize Nazism and it was also the reason as to why the Nazis became associated with evil.
+In the United States, for instance, it was this specific incident that came to symbolize Nazism, forging the association between National Socialism and evil.